top of page

 Each “Conflict Transformation 101” video was accompanied by reflection prompts, encouraging learners to connect theory to their own experiences and to consider how conflict might arise in their upcoming internship.
 Then, in the hands-on workshop, interns were able to learn and try new tools for handling different types of conflicts in an emotionally neutral setting.
 The skills participants practiced included active listening and paraphrasing, reframing evaluations as observations, identifying positions versus underlying needs, and using nonviolent communication to express needs and make requests.

-During the summer, interns will complete three assignments challenging them to reflect on and analyze specific conflicts or barriers they witness during their internship.
-They’ll also consider the needs of various stakeholders and reflect on how existing relationships or structures might play an important role in the efficacy of a proposed solution.
+During the summer, interns completed three assignments challenging them to reflect on and analyze specific conflicts or barriers they witness during their internship.
+They considered the needs of various stakeholders and reflected on how existing relationships or structures might play an important role in the efficacy of a proposed solution.

 At SHECP, our mission is to foster the next generation of thoughtful, resilient leaders in the fight against poverty.
 It is our hope that our Conflict Transformation Curriculum can empower our students, as scholars, practitioners, and community members to transform conflict into constructive collaboration.